-Keywords:: Malaria, transmission season, ACT, Pfkeclch13, Mutation
+Keywords: Malaria, transmission season, ACT, Pfkeclch13, Mutation

 1. INTRODUCTION

-Malaria remains a universal health challenge affecting over 200 million of the world population annually, with the highest burden in Africa (93% malaria cases) (Adedeji et al., 2020).Despite huge investment in treatment and prevention, it is one of Nigeria leading cause of morbidity and mortality (NMIS, 2021).
-The 2022 world malaria report revealed that Nigeria still account for 27% of 247 million malaria cases worldwide and 31% of 619,000 malaria death in 2021 (WHO, 2022).
-Development of resistance among parasite and vectors to existing antimalarial drugs and insecticides may have hindered the progress in reducing malaria transmission through various malaria control strategies (Liu, 2015, Adedeji et al., 2022).
+Malaria remains a universal health challenge affecting over 200 million of the world population annually, with the highest burden in Africa (93% malaria cases) (Adedeji et al., 2020).
+Despite huge investment in treatment and prevention, it is one of Nigeria leading cause of morbidity and mortality (NMIS, 2021).
+The 2022 world malaria report revealed that Nigeria accounts for 27% of 247 million malaria cases worldwide and 31% of 619,000 malaria death in 2021 (WHO, 2022).
+Development of resistance among parasite and vectors to existing antimalarial drugs and insecticides may have hindered the progress in reducing malaria transmission through various malaria control strategies (Liu, 2015; Adedeji et al., 2022).
 Historically, drug-resistant P. falciparum (Pf) was first discovered in Asia and then much later in Africa.
-Resistant to antimalarial drugs has been documented with respect to chloroquine (CQ) (Awasthi and Das, 2013), sulfadoxinepyrimethamine (SP) (Maıga et al., 2007) and now artemisinin (ART) (Dondorp et al., 2009, St.Laurent et al., 2016).
+Resistance to antimalarial drugs has been documented with respect to chloroquine (CQ) (Awasthi and Das, 2013), sulfadoxinepyrimethamine (SP) (Maıga et al., 2007) and now artemisinin (ART) (Dondorp et al., 2009, St.Laurent et al., 2016).
 In Nigeria, following the spread of chloroquine resistance, ACT (artemether–lumefantrine) that was introduced in 2005 is still the first line treatment for uncomplicated malaria and Artesunate + Amodiaquine as the alternative (FMOH, 2005).
 However, report of Artemisinin resistant parasite in Asia which clinically resulted in delayed parasite clearance after treatment with ACT poses a major threat to malaria elimination goal.
 Possible dissemination of resistant parasites due to intercontinental travel necessitate the continual monitoring of Artemisinin resistant gene in order to promptly respond to emerging resistance and avoid the catastrophic consequences that followed chloroquine and sulphadoxine/pyrimethamine resistance in Nigeria.
 In addition to invitro and invivo drug sensitivity study, surveillance of genetic markers associated with resistance is invaluable tool to detect evolutionary pattern of resistance in parasite population.
 Polymorphisms in the Plasmodium falciparum kelch13 gene (Pfk13) gene encoding the propeller domain protein located in chromosome 13 of P. falciparum have served as a valuable molecular marker for tracking and monitoring artemisinin-resistant alleles (Miotto et al., 2013, Mohon et al., 2014).
 The gene carries several nonsynonymous point mutations (N458Y,Y493H, R539T, I543T, and C580Y) that have been validated to account for ART resistance (WHO, 2017; Daily, 2016).
 Other mutations (M476I, C469Y, C469F, M476I, K479I, A481V, R515K, S522C, and P527L) have been associated with in vivo/in vitro resistance and few others (P553L, F446I, and R561H) associated with delayed parasite clearance have been designated as candidate mutations of the Pfk13 gene for ART resistance in P. falciparum (WHO, 2017).
 Surveillance of artemisinin resistance in Nigeria is an important global health issue that could prompt actions to deter resistance and will assist in promptly informing treatment policy.
 Kano and Jigawa are malaria endemic states, which despite achieving national target of 80% bed nets ownership, the states still account for 54 to 55% malaria prevalence in children (NMIS, 2021).
 In these parts of the country, speculations are high in the clinical cycles, on the failure of parasites clearance after ACT treatment especially during high transmission seasons.
 However, whether the failure is due to artemisinin resistance, recrudescence, mix infection or residual transmission is still ambiguous.
 WHO recommends monitoring the efficacy of first-line and second-line ACTs every two years in all falciparum-endemic countries.
 The aim of this study was to determine the seasonal variation in K13 polymorphism in Plasmodium falciparum isolates in Kano and Jigawa states, Nigeria.

 2. material and methods